iMessage bridge setup (macOS)

 Compiling manually

-1. Clone the repo with git clone https://github.com/mautrix/imessage.git.
+- Clone the repo with

 Downloading a prebuilt executable

-1. Go to https://mau.dev/mautrix/imessage/-/pipelines?scope=branches&page=1
+- Go to https://mau.dev/mautrix/imessage/-/pipelines?scope=branches&page=1

-• There are three entries: universal, arm64 (Apple Silicon) and amd64 (Intel).
+masterbranch and click the download button on the right-hand side in the list.- There are three entries: universal, arm64 (Apple Silicon) and amd64 (Intel).
 You can either pick universal, or the specific architecture depending on what Mac you have.

-3. Extract the downloaded zip file into a new directory.
+- Extract the downloaded zip file into a new directory.

 Configuring and running

-2. Update the config to your liking.
+example-config.yamltoconfig.yaml - Update the config to your liking.

-• You need to make sure that the address and domain field point to your homeserver.
+- You need to make sure that the

-4. Set up mautrix-wsproxy.
+- Set up mautrix-wsproxy.

-5. Update your registration file so the url field points to wsproxy (e.g. http://localhost:29331, this is where your homeserver reaches wsproxy), and make sure the websocket_proxy field in the bridge config also points to wsproxy (e.g. ws://matrix.example.com:29331, where the bridge reaches wsproxy).
+urlfield points to wsproxy (e.g.http://localhost:29331, this is where your homeserver reaches wsproxy), and make sure thewebsocket_proxyfield in the bridge config also points to wsproxy (e.g.ws://matrix.example.com:29331, where the bridge reaches wsproxy). - Register the bridge on your homeserver (see Registering appservices).

-7. Run the bridge with ./mautrix-imessage.
+- Run the bridge with

-8. If/when the bridge fails to initialize the iMessage connector with the operation not permitted error, go to System Preferences -> Security & Privacy -> Privacy -> Full Disk Access and grant access to the terminal you're running the bridge in.
+operation not permittederror, go to System Preferences -> Security & Privacy -> Privacy -> Full Disk Access and grant access to the terminal you're running the bridge in.